-6b.
+7b.
 The radio bearers concept is kept, the AN performs mapping between flow marking performed in CN and radio bearers concept in the radio.

+8. The UE acknowledges QoS enforcement operation to CP functions by sending a [NG1] UE QoS Setup Ack.

-7. The AN acknowledges QoS enforcement operation to CP functions by sending a [NG2] AN QoS Setup Ack.
+9. The AN acknowledges QoS enforcement operation to CP functions by sending a [NG2] AN QoS Setup Ack.

-8. The UP functions acknowledge QoS enforcement operation to CP functions by sending a [NG4] CN QoS Setup Ack.
+10. The UP functions acknowledge QoS enforcement operation to CP functions by sending a [NG4] CN QoS Setup Ack.